harsansidhu/TigerMap/README.md

 * Gives Princeton students the shortest path from one location to another.
 * Supports a find nearest feature in which the user can find the nearest printers, food, bathrooms, etc.
-* Features a settting page in which the user can provide their walking speed, filter for paths that are wheelchair accessible, etc.
+* Features a setttings page in which the user can provide their walking speed, filter for paths that are wheelchair accessible, etc.

 For more details visit http://grantstorey.com/TigerMap/index.html